 1. Total borings only reflects borehole count and does not include sums for Buffer Zone, Lot 2A2, or sediment sampling locations.

-Additionally, monitoring wells will be included in previously drilled boreholes therefore do not contribute to total boring count.
-2. Thorium-driven borings and associated samples are encompassed in "Interior RIM (Area 1)" and "Interior RIM (Area 2)" categories.
+2. Thorium-driven and hybrid borings and associated samples are encompassed in "Interior RIM (Area 1)" and "Interior RIM (Area 2)" categories.
 See FSP for further breakdown.